nginxinc/kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

 * [OpenSSL](https://www.openssl.org/), optionally, if you would like to generate a self-signed certificate and a key for the default server.
 * For NGINX Plus, you must have the NGINX Plus license -- the certificate (`nginx-repo.crt`) and the key (`nginx-repo.key`).

-Although the NGINX Ingress Controller is written in golang, golang is not required, you have the option to download the binary or to build the NGINX Ingress Controller in a Docker container.
+Although the NGINX Ingress Controller is written in golang, golang is not required: you can download the binary file or build the NGINX Ingress Controller in a Docker container.

 ## Building the Image and Pushing It to the Private Registry